-I have been a member of staff in the Department since 1996 (Lecturer, Senior Lecturer and now Reader in Television and Media History) and have taken on various administrative and managerial roles during my time in Aberystwyth: Deputy Dean of the Faculty of Arts (2005-2008), Departmental Director of Learning and Teaching (2007-2010) and Head of Department (January 2011 - July 2014 and August 2018 - January 2019).
+I have been a member of staff in the Department since 1996 (Lecturer, Senior Lecturer and now Reader in Television and Media History) and before that was Tutor in Information Studies in the Department of Information Studies (1993-96) teaching on media information sources and services.
+I have undertaken various administrative and managerial roles during my time in Aberystwyth: Deputy Dean of the Faculty of Arts (2005-2008), Departmental Director of Learning and Teaching (2007-2010) and Head of Department (January 2011 - July 2014 and August 2018 - January 2019).
 I'm married and have two daughters and a son .... and a host of pets!
-Outside of work I enjoy watching rugby, following the ups and downs of Tottenham Hotspur FC, spending time with the children, and playing the organ at St Michael's Church in Aberystwyth.
+Outside of work I enjoy watching rugby, following the ups and downs of Tottenham Hotspur FC, spending time with the children, and playing the organ (and occasionally preaching) at St Michael's Church in Aberystwyth.

 External Research Grants/Awards: